Narayana-Royal/Machine-Learning/README.md

 # Machine-Learning
 ## All Machine Learning Algorithms with code.

-> Open to view the code file (for the code) and Readme file(for the procedure of the Task)
+> Open to view the code file (for the code) and Readme file(for the brief procedure of the Working)

  **1. Linear Regression**